 What forms of violence are prostituted women and girls subjected to (physical, psychological, sexual, economic, administrative, or other)?

 While Law on Petty Offenses 6.18 criminalized both the buying and selling of sex in Mongolia, law enforcement has failed to arrest the perpetrators of this violence.
-Instead, women continue to be re-victimized by the lawto be exploited and raped by both clients and the police.
+Instead, women continue to be re-victimized by the law, to be exploited and raped by both clients and the police.
 Women and girls in prostitution are also denied social care.

 The criminalization of victims of prostitution exposes women in prostitution to abuse and exploitation by law enforcement officials, such as police officers.
 Many victims of human trafficking for sexual purposes who received long-term help and support from Talita Asia have documented that, in criminalized environments, police officers harass them, extort bribes, and physically and verbally abuse them, or even rape or coerce sex from them.
 Criminalization of persons in prostitution makes them more vulnerable to violence, including rape, assault, and murder, by attackers who see women in prostitution as easy targets because they are stigmatized and unlikely to receive help from the police.
 Criminalization also forces them to work in unsafe locations to avoid the police and to get help and support8.
 When we meet women and girls, they say that they are afraid of being arrested or laughed at, or not taken seriously.
 They really do not want us to report.
 They are also denied access to justice.
 An example of this abuse happened in Ulaanbaatar when M9 was raped at the hotel and physically abused by a sex buyer, who is known to the survivors as a serial abuser.
 M suffered severe injuries that required hospitalization.
 She felt helpless and had no hope of getting justice if she went to the police, who had already profiled her as a “prostitute”, and who were unlikely to take her story seriously if she reported it.
 Many women like M suffer the consequences of a criminal justice system that targets desperate women trying to survive, while the abusers get off scot-free.